Kimono structure and how to measure your size

 The length of mitake is almost your height, which includes the length of ohashori.

-There are two mitake, se-mitake (length of back seam) and kata-mitake (length from shoulder to hem).
+There are two mitake, se-mitake (length of the back seam) and kata-mitake (length from shoulder to hem).
 See the left in the photo below.

-Kitake has also two lengths, se-kitake and kata-kitake.
+Kitake also has two lengths, se-kitake, and kata-kitake.

 The length of mitake to make enough ohashori